 CEDR decided to provide context for residents of the challenges emergency agencies were facing and created an animation showing how big the fire was relative to the size of Manhattan.

 At the time we created the animation, the Dixie Fire was the size of 12 Manhattans.
 By the time the fire was contained in October, the fire was the size of 20 Manhattans.

-Creating this animation helped residents understand why the fire was unable to be immediately contained, despite the ongoing work of rescue workers in their communities.
+Creating this animation helped residents understand why the fire could not be immediately contained, despite the ongoing work of rescue workers in their communities.
 As of July 2022, the Dixie Fire is the most expensive wildfire in U.S. history.

 Geo for Good Lightning Talks Series #4

-Google Earth Outreach Team hosts a series of monthly lightning talks by and for nonprofits, scientists and other change-makers who want to leverage mapping tools and technology for positive impact in the world.
+Google Earth Outreach Team hosts a series of monthly lightning talks by and for nonprofits, scientists, and other change-makers who want to leverage mapping tools and technology for a positive impact in the world.

 On July 22, 2021, Rob Neppell from CEDR Digital participated in Geo for Good Lightning Talk Series #4, which was focused on Crisis Response.